 When It’s Not Just a Behavior Problem

 How does a parent know when a behavior problem is just a behavior problem?
 Or when it is something more?
 As a parent, I had to ask myself this same question when my three-year-old son began having unusual trouble in his preschool class.
 He had been in daycare since infancy with no real issues, but when he began preschool in a traditional classroom, we began to have daily notes from the teacher and almost daily calls from the principal.
 He had always been rambunctious; however, this was completely new territory.
-When It’s Not Just a Behavior Problem

 When It's Not Just a Behavior Problem